 I can highly recommend these tours.
 Its a great way to spend several hours as you head into the reserve in specially designed four wheel drive buses.
 When we did our trip we stopped off at a seal colony, climbed huge sand dunes (and rolled down them!), visited the lighthouse, and saw lots of great scenery.

-You can learn more about Farewell Spit in the Farewell Spit Eco Tours video below.
+You can learn more about Farewell Spit in the Farewell Spit Eco Tours video below or by following this link.

 Established in 1942, the Abel Tasman is renowned for golden beaches, sculptured granite cliffs and clear water.
 Kayakers can hire kayaks, and take single or multi-day guided tours to visit otherwise inaccessible sheltered coves.